oddlyfunctional/mrodrigues.github.io/_posts/2016-07-27-finding-words-in-a-unix-like-system.md

 featured: true
 ---

-Even though it's an essential part of marketing yourself, I could never come up with a proper username that would work across different services.
+Even though it’s an essential part of creating an online presence, I could never come up with a proper username that would work across different services.
 Today I decided that I would find one, no matter what.
 It should be easy to write, easy to remember, easy to understand in a spoken conversation and, in a less measurable dimension, it should *sound* good.

-The first step was finding a sistematic way to check whether a username was available in different services.
+The first step was finding a systematic way to check whether a username was available in different services.
 There are several websites that do exactly that, I've used [checkusernames.com](http://checkusernames.com/), which is easier to scan quickly since everthing fits in less than two pages (you can get